Thick hyperbolic 3-manifolds with bounded rank: Negatively curved manifolds

-An end $\CE$ of $M$ {\em has no cusps} if it has a neighborhood whose intersection with every component of $M_{\le\epsilon}$ is bounded.
+Let $C\subset M$ be a compact core, see \S \ref{cores}.
+As described in Fact \ref{oneend}, the ends of $M$ are in bijective correspondence with components of $\partial C$.
+An end $\CE$ of $M$ {\em has no cusps} if it has a neighborhood whose intersection with every component of $M_{<\epsilon}$ is bounded.
 Here, $\epsilon$ is positive and smaller than the Margulis constant.
+We now describe how to classify ends of $M$ with no cusps geometrically.

-Ends $\CE$ that do not have cusps fall into two categories.
-If $\CE$ has a neighborhood disjoint from the convex core $CC(M)$, then $\CE$ is called \emph {convex-cocompact}.
-On the other hand, an end $\CE$ of $M$ facing $S \subset \partial C$ is {\em degenerate} if there is a sequence $f_i : S \longrightarrow M \setminus C$ of simplicial ruled surfaces (see \S \ref{sec:shs}) that are homotopic to $S$ within $M\setminus C$ to and where $d(C,f_i(S))\to\infty$.
+The {\em convex-core} of $M$, written $CC(M)$, is the smallest closed convex\footnote{Here, `convex' means that any geodesic segment with endpoints in $CC(M)$ is contained in $CC(M)$.
+However, given that the inclusion into $M$ is a homotopy equivalence, this is equivalent to saying that any arc in $CC(M)$ is homotopic rel endpoints to a geodesic in $CC(M)$, which is the other definition of convex you might consider for non-simply connected spaces.} subset of $M$ whose inclusion into $M$ is a homotopy equivalence.
+This is well-defined unless $M$ is simply connected, in which case we set $CC(M)=\emptyset$.
+An end $\CE$ of $M$ is called \emph {convex-cocompact} if it has a neighborhood disjoint from the convex core $CC(M)$.
+An end $\CE$ of $M$ facing $S \subset \partial C$ is {\em degenerate} if there is a sequence $f_i : S \longrightarrow M \setminus C$ of simplicial ruled surfaces (see \S \ref{sec:shs}) that are homotopic to $S$ within $M\setminus C$ and where the images $f_i(S)$ exit the end $\CE$.
+See Bowditch \cite{bowditch1995geometrical} for a dive into some of the subtleties of these definitions in negative curvature.